Kari Faux

-Kari Rose Johnson (born June 11, 1992) better known by her stage name Kari Faux, is an American rapper, singer-songwriter and record producer from Little Rock, Arkansas.
+Kari Rose Johnson (born June 11, 1992) better known by her stage name Kari Faux, is an American rapper from Little Rock, Arkansas.
 She is best known for her flamboyant dress, and conversational style of rap.
 Her songs are most commonly characterized as "internet rap" with repetitive hooks, minimal production, and an emphasis on clever wordplay.

 Early life and education

-Faux was born June 11, 1992 to a single teenage mother.
+Faux was born June 11, 1992, to a single teenage mother.
 She was adopted by a couple that had a 10-year-old son, and raised in Little Rock, Arkansas.
 Her father worked for the Skippy Peanut Butter factory in Little Rock, and her mother was a minister.

 She attended Little Rock Central High School.
 After graduating she moved to Atlanta, Georgia and enrolled in the Art Institute of Atlanta, to study audio engineering, but dropped out after a while, declaring:

 "It sucked.
 The school is a scam, and I only had one real friend.
 That was just a bad time.
 I was so sad.
 I was smoking a lot of weed, trying to find myself, it was not working, so I took my ass back home.”